Caravan (trailer)

+A caravan fits in the range of vehicles in that has more fixed structures then a camper trailer, but lack an engine like a campervan or motorhome.
+In the United States and Canada, most caravans would be called an RV of the subtype, travel trailer.

 History

 In Europe, the origins of travel trailers and caravanning can be traced back to the travelling Romani people, and showmen who spent most of their lives in horse-drawn caravans.

 Samuel White Baker purchased an actual Gypsy caravan in Britain and shipped it to Cyprus for his tour in 1879.
-The world's first leisure trailer was built by the Bristol Wagon & Carriage Works in 1880 for Dr. William Gordon Stables, a popular author of teenage adventure fiction, who ordered a "gentleman's caravan".
+The world's first leisure trailer was built by the Bristol Wagon & Carriage Works in 1880 for William Gordon Stables, a popular author of teenage adventure fiction, who ordered a "gentleman's caravan".
 It was an 18 ft design, based upon their Bible Wagons, used by travelling preachers in America's Wild West.
 Stables named it Wanderer.
 He travelled around the British countryside in it and later wrote a book documenting his travels in 1885 called The Gentleman Gypsy.
 This moved the Duke of Newcastle to commission his own caravan, The Bohemian.

 By the turn of the century, caravanning for leisure had become an increasingly popular activity.
 In 1901, the first dedicated caravanning club was established.
 The Camping and Caravanning Club (originally the Association of Cycle Campers) was founded by Thomas Hiram Holding, the father of modern camping.
 The Caravan Club was founded in 1907 with Stables as its vice president.
 Its stated aim was to "... bring together those interested in van life as a pastime ... to improve and supply suitable vans and other appliances ... and to arrange camping grounds".
 Caravanning gained popularity in North America in the 1920s.

 Modern travel trailers come in a range of sizes, from very small two-berth trailers with no toilet and only basic kitchen facilities, to large, triple-axle, six-berth types.